Michael Schumacher: Personal life

 In August 1995, Schumacher married Corinna Betsch.
-They have two children, a daughter Gina-Maria (b.
-1997) and a son, Mick (b.
-1999).
+They have two children, a daughter Gina-Maria (born 1997) and a son, Mick (born 1999).
 Schumacher has always been very protective of his private life and is known to dislike the celebrity spotlight.
-From 1992 to early 1996, Schumacher resided in the Fontvieille district in Monaco before moving to Vufflens le-Chateau, Switzerland.
-The family moved to a newly built mansion near Gland, Switzerland, in 2007, covering an area of 650 m2 with a private beach on Lake Geneva and featuring an underground garage and petrol station, with a vintage Shell fuel pump.
+From 1992 to 1996, Schumacher resided in the Fontvieille district in Monaco before moving to Vufflens-le-Château, Switzerland.
+While in Monaco, he was a neighbour of multiple motorcycle road racing World Champion Mick Doohan, and the two developed a friendship.
+The Schumacher family moved to a newly built mansion near Gland, Switzerland, in 2007, covering an area of 650 m2 with a private beach on Lake Geneva and featuring an underground garage and petrol station, with a vintage Shell fuel pump.
 Schumacher and his wife own horse ranches in Texas and Switzerland.

-Schumacher's younger brother Ralf, his son Mick, his nephew David and step-brother Sebastian Stahl have also been racing drivers.
-Ralf Schumacher competed in Formula One for ten years, starting from 1997 until the end of 2007.
-Mick became the third Schumacher to race in Formula One, having made his debut with Haas F1 Team in the season.
+Schumacher's younger brother Ralf, his son Mick, his nephew David, and step-brother Sebastian Stahl have also been racing drivers.
+Ralf competed in Formula One for ten years, starting from 1997 until the end of 2007.
+Mick became the third Schumacher to race in Formula One, making his debut with Haas in the season.

 Before his skiing accident in 2013, Schumacher's main hobbies included horse riding, motorcycle racing, sky diving, and playing football for his local team FC Echichens.
 Schumacher appeared in several charity football games, and organised games between Formula One drivers.
 In 2008, Schumacher declined an offer from Sammarinese football club SS Murata to join their squad for their upcoming UEFA Champions League qualifying matches.
 He is a supporter of 1.
 FC Köln, the local football club when he grew up.

-He is a Roman Catholic.
-In 2005, Schumacher, Barrichello and other Ferrari employees met John Paul II.
+Schumacher is a Roman Catholic.
+In 2005, he, Barrichello, and other Ferrari employees met John Paul II.
 They gave him a miniature replica of the Ferrari F2004, the car in which Schumacher won his seventh world title.
 Months later, Pope Benedict XVI was presented with the steering wheel of the F2004, which was autographed by Schumacher.
 Archbishop Georg Gänswein visited Schumacher in mid-2018.

 In 2006, Schumacher voiced a Ferrari F430 in the Disney/Pixar film Cars, and cameoed as a chariot driver in the French film Asterix at the Olympic Games.
 In 2009, he appeared on the BBC motoring programme Top Gear as the Stig.
 Presenter Jeremy Clarkson hinted later in the programme that Schumacher was not the regular Stig, which the BBC subsequently confirmed.
 Schumacher was present because Ferrari did not let anyone else drive the unique black Ferrari FXX shown in the programme.
 He is the subject of the 2021 Netflix documentary film Schumacher.